 Possible Causes: The thermostat heater fan setting is incorrect or the fan limit switch is damaged.

-Our Approach: We check settings and test all controls for proper operation.
+Our Network’s Approach: They check settings and test all controls for proper operation.

-You should find a professional furnace service and repair person, if you experience any of the above symptoms.
+You should connect with a professional furnace service and repair person through our network, if you experience any of the above symptoms.